 8. Flamingos are Excellent Dancers That Mate for Life

 During mating season, male flamingos perform complicated dance moves in order to secure a partner.
 So far, scientists have been able to map out at least 136 combinations of dance moves in greater flamingos.
 For example, “head flagging” is a common starter move.
-Male flamingos gather in a synchronized march while flipping their heads side to side.
+Male flamingos gather in a synchronized march while flipping their heads from side to side.
 Unlike many other bird species, female flamingos also join in once the dance gets going.
 If a female is impressed with a male’s dance moves, she will become his lifelong mate.

 9. Flamingos Equally Share Parenting Responsibilities